红梅 The Plum Blossom

 更看绿叶与青枝。

-Timorous, a late sleeper, she blooms alone in winter,
+Timorous, a late riser, she blooms alone in snow,

-Fearing, too, her icy look not the style of the season.
+fearing her icy look belies the style she knows.

-The old poet knows only the look, not the true value.
+The old poet knows not her grace profound —

-Her black boughs don’t need lush green to stand proud.
+Her black boughs need no green to stand proud.

 Notes:

-1. The old poet: referring to Shi Manqing(石曼卿)who wrote the verses – Let it (the plum tree) be a peach tree though it bears no green leaves; let it be an apricot tree but its branches are black.”(“认桃无绿叶,辨杏有青枝”).
+The old poet: referring to Shi Manqing(石曼卿)who wrote the verses – Let it (the plum tree) be a peach tree though it bears no green leaves; let it be an apricot tree, but its branches are black.”(“认桃无绿叶,辨杏有青枝”).
 Su Shi mocks Manqing’s understanding here.

 Appreciation: